 (I know I talked about the benefits of my morning routine in the last post, but let me just reiterate: The physical strength that I’ve gained from a daily yoga practice has led to an improved outlook on myself and life in general.
 They say exercise increases endorphins – yoga is more than that, though.
 It has helped me to improve my self-worth which leads to an ability to take risks and be vulnerable – and that leads to a life more aligned with who I want to be!)

 I made a printable just for these next few steps.
-Check it out below.
-Download your FREE Morning Routine Printable now!
+Get it immediately sent your inbox by filling out the form below!

 After Yoga, I make a cup of green tea and then “Brain Dump” for about 15 minutes.
 Sometimes I’ll be guided by a prompt I’ve created for myself.
 Maybe there’s something occupying my thoughts or an intention I would like to ponder.
 Often I’ll just want to dump everything that’s in my brain onto paper.
 Ahhhh.
 It feels so good.